Last Updated on October 23, 2020 by Sagar Aryal

 Novobiocin is an antibiotic interfering with the unpackaging and repackaging of DNA during DNA replication and the bacterial cell cycle.
-Novobiocin binds to DNA gyrase, and blocks adenosine triphosphatase (ATPase) activity.
-Laboratory identification of S. saprophyticus is made on the basis of the absence of hemolysis, coagulase and resistance to novobiocin.
-Staphylococcus saprophyticus, Gram positive coagulase negative Staphylococci, is an uropathogenic bacterium that causes acute uncomplicated urinary tract infections, particularly in young, middle aged female patients.
+Novobiocin binds to DNA gyrase and blocks adenosine triphosphatase (ATPase) activity.
+Laboratory identification of S. saprophyticus is made on the basis of the absence of hemolysis, coagulase, and resistance to novobiocin.
+Staphylococcus saprophyticus, Gram-positive coagulase-negative Staphylococci, is a uropathogenic bacterium that causes acute uncomplicated urinary tract infections, particularly in young, middle-aged female patients.
 Unlike most other CONS, S. saprophyticus is rarely resistant to most antibiotics active against gram-positive organisms.
 S. saprophyticus is innately resistant to the antibiotic novobiocin.
-Therefore, screening coagulase-negative staphylococci from urine cultures for novobiocin resistance is a reliable presumptive identification of S. saprophyticus.
-Susceptibility to novobiocin is determined by placing a novobiocin-impregnated paper disk on a agar plate seeded with the organism under investigation.
+Therefore, screening coagulase-negative staphylococci from urine cultures for novobiocin resistance is reliable presumptive identification of S. saprophyticus.
+Susceptibility to novobiocin is determined by placing a novobiocin-impregnated paper disk on an agar plate seeded with the organism under investigation.
 As the organism multiplies during incubation to produce a lawn of confluent growth, cells are exposed to the antibiotic diffusing into the agar from the paper disk.
-If the bacteria are susceptible to novobiocin, there will be a formation of visible zone of inhibition around the disk, representing an area where the antibiotic concentration has prevented bacterial growth.
-No zone of inhibition around the disk represents that organism is resistant to the anitibiotic.
+If the bacteria are susceptible to novobiocin, there will be a formation of a visible zone of inhibition around the disk, representing an area where the antibiotic concentration has prevented bacterial growth.
+No zone of inhibition around the disk represents that organism is resistant to the antibiotic.

 Procedure of Novobiocin Susceptibility Test